Overview

 - In the Federal Circuit, won appeal regarding patent invalidity for reasons of indefiniteness (Capital Security Systems v.
 NCR, 2018)*

-- In the Federal Circuit, obtained reversal of the district court’s grant of summary judgment in a patent matter, winning an important decision addressing divided infringement (Travel Sentry, Inc. v.
+- In the Federal Circuit, obtained reversal of the district court’s grant of summary judgment, winning an important decision addressing divided patent infringement (Travel Sentry, Inc. v.
 Tropp, 2017)*

-- In the US District Court for the Northern District of California, won summary judgment to hold invalid two interim final regulations—one by the Department of Labor and one by the Department of Homeland Security—designed to foreclose the H-1B program; subsequently succeeded in invalidating two additional regulations, again one each by DOL and DHS, which sought to disrupt H-1B visas (Chamber of Commerce of the United States v.
-DHS, 2020 & 2021)
+- In the U.S. District Court for the Northern District of California, won summary judgment to hold invalid four regulations—two each by the Department of Labor and the Department of Homeland Security—designed to foreclose the H-1B program (Chamber of Commerce of the United States v.
+DHS, 2021)

 *Matter handled prior to joining McDermott.*